John Russell, 1st Earl Russell: Elevation to the peerage: 1861

 in the Peerage of the United Kingdom.
 Henceforth, as a suo jure peer, rather than merely being known as 'Lord' because he was the son of a Duke, he sat in the House of Lords for the remainder of his career.

 Prime Minister again: 1865–1866

 When Palmerston suddenly died in late 1865, Russell again became prime minister.
 His second premiership was short and frustrating, and Russell failed in his great ambition of expanding the franchise, a task that would be left to his Conservative successors, Derby and Benjamin Disraeli.
 In 1866, party disunity again brought down his government.
 Russell never again held any office.
-His last contribution to the House of Lords was on 3 August 1875.